bormaxi8080/osint-timeline/DRAFT.md

 SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled: https://github.com/searxng/searxng

 The Maltego WhatsMyName Transforms are based on the amazing [whatsmyname.app](https://whatsmyname.app/) tool created by [Micah "WebBreacher" Hoffman](https://webbreacher.com/) that allows you to enumerate usernames across many websites: https://github.com/TURROKS/Maltego_WhatsMyName

+Sysmon for Linux is a tool that monitors and logs system activity including process lifetime, network connections, file system writes, and more.
+Sysmon works across reboots and uses advanced filtering to help identify malicious activity as well as how intruders and malware operate on your network.
+Sysmon for Linux is part of Sysinternals: https://github.com/Sysinternals/SysmonForLinux

+All the repositories from CyberDetective at https://github.com/cipher387 archived.
+Users can no longer suggest changes, but they can download code or make forks.
+Most popular of them:
+Osint_Stuff_Tool_Collection
+Dorks_Collections_list
+API-s-for-OSINT
+Advanced search operators list